microsoft/AdaptiveCards/specs/DesignDiscussions/Inconsistencies.md

   * We can't ship if an `inconsistency`-tagged bug hasn't been resolved for this release
   * Features that need implementation across all platforms are merged to a single branch and PR'd/tested for inconsistencies before being allowed to merge upstream
   * Require that first accepted commits of a new feature include robust test cards that not only exercise the "golden path" for a feature, but every conceivable corner case
+    * Perhaps a checklist that needs to be completed prior to merge?
 * Provide a new tool that allows easy testing of card payloads across all renderers:
   * If shipped for public use, this could be a nice addition to the designer to allow card authors to preview their cards in a variety of renderers
   * Could be used in tests for per-platform visual verification